HappySeaFox/sail/README.md

 # SAIL: Squirrel Abstract Image Library

-SAIL is a fast and lightweight cross-platform image decoding and encoding library providing multi-leveled APIs, from one-liners to complex use cases with custom I/O sources. :sailboat:
+SAIL is a fast and lightweight cross-platform image decoding and encoding library providing rich APIs, from one-liners to complex use cases with custom I/O sources. :sailboat:

 SAIL is a rebranded ksquirrel-libs rewritten in C without using any third-party libraries (except for codecs),